ECCTA identity verification reforms – time to prepare

 What are the requirements?

-When the reforms are in force, all directors, persons with significant control, LLP members and those filing documents at Companies House must verify their identity.
+All directors, persons with significant control, LLP members and directors of overseas companies with UK establishments must verify their identity.
 Identity can be verified directly through a GOV.UK app or website, or in person at a Post Office, or through an authorised agent.
+Identity verification requirements will also be extended to those filing documents at Companies House.

 When do they come into force?